How the coronavirus is igniting riots, releases and crackdowns in world’s prisons

 Robert Muggah, research director at the Rio de Janeiro-based Igarapé Institute, which tracks violence in Latin America, said the coronavirus “is a ticking time bomb for Latin America’s prisons.”

 “Even if steps are taken immediately to improve conditions and secure facilities, we can expect a surge in violent protests in Mexico, Central and South American jails, as well as an uptick in breakouts,” he added.
-“Short-term palliative measures, while necessary, will not repair years of prison populism and mismanagement.”
+“Short-term palliative measures, while necessary, will not repair years of prison . . . mismanagement.”

 Middle East

 Some Middle Eastern governments have selectively released prisoners in the face of the pandemic.
 These include Iran, which is reeling from the region’s deadliest coronavirus outbreak.
 The country’s judiciary has granted temporary release for 85,000 prisoners and ruled that 10,000 of them be granted amnesty, including some political prisoners.

 Bahrain has released nearly 1,500 prisoners, but activists have declared the action insufficient, as large numbers of political leaders and human rights defenders remain behind bars.